-As Long as It Sounds Foreign: The name Abdul Alhazred was invented by Lovecraft as a child and makes no sense.
+- As Long as It Sounds Foreign: The name Abdul Alhazred was invented by Lovecraft as a child and makes no sense in Arabic.
 Others have attempted to correct this, by saying that this is a corruption of the original name.
 Which is Truth in Television, since many ancient Arabic writers or works are better known by their bastardized names.
 Specifically, it is often said to be a corruption of Abd al-Azrad, a name—or, more likely, a title or pseudonym—best translated as "servant of the Great Lord."

 Medical student, then a doctor.
 Postulating that human life was purely material, Herbert believed with the right chemicals could restart life.
 He and an assistant go about trying to prove this, conducting questionable experiments with... interesting results.
 Other than the setting of Arkham and Miskatonic University, West has little connection to the wider Cthulhu Mythos.
 He starred in a cult film trilogy in which he was played by Jeffrey Combs.